-Welcome to the
+Welcome to the ZooMed Diagnostic Laboratory

 Quantitative (qPCR aka Real Time) PCR is the ability to detect the amount of a specific virus/gene present in a sample.
 This is especially useful when determining how much treatment should be given, as well as seeing if the treatment has worked over a period of time.

-Serology is only offered for Paramyxovirus Group B. Plasma is tested looking specifically for antibodies present in this group.
-Not active infection.
+Serology is only offered for Paramyxovirus Group B. Plasma is tested looking specifically for antibodies present in this group, not active infection.
 If a snake were to show a positive titer, it is suggested to retest that animal by PCR to determine if there is an active infection.

-Interpretation of any results need to be done in appropriate clinical context.
+Interpretation of any results needs to be done in appropriate clinical context.
 To reduce misinterpretation and misuse of results, we only accept samples submitted by licensed veterinarians.
 The submitting vet or institution will also be responsible for payment.

 Please contact April Childress, lab manager, if you have questions about testing or sample collection as well as when samples are being shipped.
 The best method of contact is via email to email@example.com.